Back to Learn

 1. Goal — Receive a high-level objective

-2. Plan — Break into subtasks
+2. Plan — Break into subtasks using reasoning

 3. Act — Execute using tools (browse, code, APIs)

-4. Observe — Check results
+4. Observe — Check results, handle errors

-5. Iterate — Adjust approach if needed
+5. Iterate — Adjust approach until goal achieved

 Types of Agents